You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 If you develop signs or symptoms of an infection (if your temperature taken in your mouth (oral temperature) is above 38.3ºC or 100.9ºF at any time OR above 38.0ºC or 100.4ºF for at least one hour, chills, sore throat), call your doctor or get emergency medical help right away.

-Common Side Effects (more than 10 out of 100 people)
+Less Common Side Effects (10 to 24 out of 100 people)

 Side effects and what to do When to contact health care team